PlasmoGenEpi/recombuddy/README.md

 <img src="man/figures/README-unnamed-chunk-10-1.png" width="100%" />

-We can see from this plot that there is a complex pattern of relatedness.
-All three haploid genotypes contain blocks of ancestor 5, meaning there will be IBD segments along the genome.
+We can see from this plot that there is a complex pattern of relatedness between haploid genomes.

-If out plan is to pull directly from a reference panel of haploid genotypes, then the role of *recombuddy* ends here.
+If our plan is to pull directly from a reference panel of haploid genotypes, then the role of *recombuddy* ends here.
 We can take the output in the `segments` elements and pass into our downstream bioinformatic pipeline to produce synthetic genotypes.
+If our plan is to use a synthetic sample set then the analysis continues.

 ## Simulating allele frequencies